How to fix common macOS High Sierra problems

 7. Wi-Fi is slow on macOS High Sierra

-Some people reported their Wi-Fi dropping off after installation of macOS High Sierra.
+Some people reported their Wi-Fi dropping off after the installation of macOS High Sierra.
 You may also notice your connection got slower.
 To tackle this, update your Wi-Fi preferences.
-First you will need to remove the current settings which is quite easy to do.
+First, you will need to remove the current settings, which is quite easy to do.

-Within that directory, you need to select the files with .plist file extension.
-These are your current preferences (probably bugged or corrupted).
+4. Within that directory, you need to select the files with .plist file extension.
+These are your current preferences (probably bugged or corrupted):

-Restart your Mac and router for changes to take place.
-Don’t worry, the new preferences will be created automatically to replace the old ones.
+6. Restart your Mac and router for changes to take place.
+Don’t worry, new preferences will be created automatically to replace the old ones.

 8. Your apps crash on macOS High Sierra

-This is a common issue as Apple has moved to 64-bit architecture with the release of macOS High Sierra.
-The implication for this is that a whole scope of 32-bit application will not be supported on the new macOS update.
-Not all developers have yet converted their apps to 64-bit, but is a question of time, really.
+This is a common issue, as Apple has moved to the 64-bit architecture with the release of macOS High Sierra.
+The implication is that the whole scope of 32-bit applications will not be supported on the new macOS update.
+Not all developers have yet converted their apps to 64-bit, but it’s a question of time, really.

 From my experience, I found that an automatic solution works better.
-I personally use CleanMyMac to uninstall and reset the problematic apps and it works magic.
+I personally use CleanMyMac X to uninstall and reset the problematic apps, and it works magic.

 9. Battery drains too fast on macOS High Sierra

-Has your battery life reduced after upgrade to macOS High Sierra?
-This issue has too been reported since June 2017 High Sierra Beta release.
+Has your battery life reduced after the upgrade to macOS High Sierra?
+This issue has also been reported since June 2017 High Sierra Beta release.

 To look deeper into the issue, go to Activity Monitor to check what processes are most energy-demanding.
-Just go to Applications -> Utilities -> Activity Monitor.
-Click Energy tab for details.
+Just go to Applications > Utilities > Activity Monitor.
+Click the Energy tab for details.
 If a particular app is a burden on your battery, reinstall or reset it (as described in the chapter above).
 Additionally, consider replacing the app with a lighter alternative.